ioccc-src/winner/next/guidelines.md

 indicate so in your `remarks.md` file.
 You **MUST** try to justify why you consider your rule abuse to be allowed under the [IOCCC rules](rules.html).
-That is, you must plead your case as to why your entry is valid.
+That is, you must plead your case as to why your submission is valid.
 Humor and/or creativity help plead a case.
 As there is no guarantee that you will succeed, you might consider submitting an alternate version that conforms to the [IOCCC rules](rules.html).

 **`|`**   If do bypass the `mkiocccentry(1)` warnings about [Rule 2a](rules.html#rule2a) and/or about [Rule 2b](rules.html#rule2b)
-and submit an entry anyway, you **MUST** try to justify why the IOCCC judges should not reject your entry due to a rule violation.
+and submit an submission anyway, you **MUST** try to justify why the IOCCC judges should not reject your submission due to a rule violation.

 Abusing the web submission procedure tends to annoy us more than amuse us.
-Spend your creative energy on content of your entry rather than on the submission process itself.
+Spend your creative energy on content of your submission rather than on the submission process itself.

 We are often asked why the contest [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) seem too